 ISO Standard 19011.
 This standard provides guidance on auditing management systems; including the principles of auditing, managing an audit program and conducting management system audits.
 These activities include the individual(s) managing the audit program, auditors and audit teams. – Ralph DiCicco, Senior VP Engineering Services Network, Inc.

 Process guides for the CMMC version of EMASS – James Newman.
-Editor note: This doesn’t exist yet, but check back early 2021.
+Editor note: This doesn’t exist yet, but check back mid 2021.

-Risk Management Framework and STIG (secure configurations) training course available from BAI – Philip Schall, E.D.
-Training Services at BAI Information Security.
+Risk Management Framework and STIG (secure configurations) training courses.
 Editor note: The Risk Management Framework is a compliance framework used for DoD networks and has security requirements roughly equivalent to CMMC Level 4-5.
-This is overkill for most CMMC prep, but it will certainly prepare you well.
+This is very relevant for CMMC level 3+ prep, especially for topics around inheritance.

 V. Amira Armond (CISSP, CISA, PMP, MBA) is a computer systems architect, cyber-security consultant, and owner of Kieri Solutions LLC.
 Kieri Solutions specializes in CMMC preparation and DFARS 252.204-7012 compliance, and designing secure and resilient enterprise systems for private sector and the DoD.
 Amira is the chief editor for cmmcaudit.org, a non-sales website that provides news and informational articles about the Cybersecurity Maturity Model Certification.